sanderwood/clamp3/README.md

 - [M4-RAG Pre-training Dataset](https://huggingface.co/datasets/sander-wood/m4-rag)
 - [WikiMT-X Evaluation Benchmark](https://huggingface.co/datasets/sander-wood/wikimt-x)

-> **Note** Ensure the model weights for CLaMP 3 are placed under the `code/` folder for proper loading.
+> **Note:** Ensure the model weights for CLaMP 3 are placed under the `code/` folder for proper loading.
 Also, verify that the configuration hyperparameters are correctly set.

 ## Repository Structure
 - [code/](https://github.com/sanderwood/clamp3/tree/main/code): Contains scripts for training CLaMP 3 and extracting features from music and text data.
 You can modify hyperparameters and file paths in the configuration files for custom training.